MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 ## KY-040 Rotary encoder

-/// Drawing of the sensor

 ## OLED screen

-The main page of the OLED screen has 3 different menus: Setting digital potentiometer values, bending sensor values and graphene-based sensor values.
+The main page of the OLED screen has 3 different menus: Setting digital potentiometer values, flex sensor values and graphene-based sensor values.
 The user can select the menu using the rotary encoder.
 By turning the knob, the user can select the different drop-down menus and by pressing the knob, the user enters a specific menu.

-## Rotary encoder

 ### Potentiometer menu

 In this menu, the user selects the resistance value to be given to the potentiometer by placing the cursor over the available values.
 The user exits the calibration menu by pressing the encoder button.

+(Insert photo of the menu)

-### Flex Sensor menu:
+### Flex sensor menu

-In this menu, the value of the resistance and the value of the angle of the Flex Sensor are displayed.
+In this menu, the value of the resistance and the value of the angle of the flex sensor are displayed.

-### Flex Sensor menu:
+(Insert photo of the menu)

+### Grpahite sensor menu

-In this menu, the resistance value of the graphite-based sensor is displayed.
+In this menu, the user can see the current value of the graphite sensor.
+The user exits to the main menu by pressing the encoder button.

+(Insert photo of the menu)

+## Rotary encoder

 # KiCAD PCB design

 To realise our PCB we have used KiCAD under its 7.0 version.

 First of all, we had to reproduce the electrical amplifier circuit (resistances, capacitors...) with a few changes and component additions.
 In order to adjust the gain of our circuit, we have replaced the resistance R2 by an MCP41050 digital potentiometer which can be controlled using the KY-040 rotary encoder.
 Then, for the realisation of the test bench we had to add some components that need to be connected to the power source, such as the flex sensor, the Bluetooth® module or the OLED screen.
 For that, we have created some symbols associated to the new elements.